 What need am I trying to fulfill here?
 What do I think I am not getting in the present moment that will be fulfilled by going to this online place?
 What am I trying to get away from?
 What am I trying to substitute?

 The most important question I have started asking is ‘What hole am I trying to fill inside of me?’
 What is this gap that I feel exists, that I’m trying to fill with outside conversations, stuff, or other minutiae?

 The minute I ask these questions, I realize there is no hole.

 There is nothing missing in my life.
 There is no hole in me.
 There is no gap I need to fill.
 I am complete in every way in every moment as I am, where I am, who I am, whatever I am.
 I am complete right now.
 Nothing I do or say will get me to completion, because I am already there.
 I am already complete.

-I Am Complete As I Am
+I Am Complete As I Am in This Present Moment

 What happens is that an idea appears out of nowhere in our busy monkey minds.
-We see something or hear something or something gets triggered – and we remember, we haven’t gone to Mozambique as we wanted or we don’t have that perfect wardrobe like our colleague does.
+We see something or hear something or something gets triggered – and we remember, we haven’t gone to Mozambique as we wanted or we don’t have that perfect wardrobe as our colleague does.
 It could be a hundred billion permutations and combinations of ideas and facts that suddenly appear to you and prove to you that you are incomplete.

 But it is just that.
 It is just an idea!

 We decide the idea is true.
 We decide we need to fill that hole that we suddenly realize we have and fill it with something quick before we drown in self-pity or start feeling horrible about ourselves.